-Complaints concerning a student counsellor acting as an ombudsperson can be made through the existing complaints procedure to the Legal Affairs Office of Wageningen University (faciliteit@wur.nl).
+Complaints concerning a student counsellor acting as an ombudsperson can be made through the existing complaints procedure to the Corporate Governance & Legal Services department (faciliteit@wur.nl).

 4. National Ombudsperson

 Procedure for complaints handled by the National Ombudsperson and his contact address at Wageningen University.